 Sharma Lab

-Work in the laboratory of Arun Sharma, PhD, focuses on the application of human induced pluripotent stem cells (hiPSCs) for modeling cardiovascular diseases in vitro.
-The lab utilizes cutting-edge technologies including hiPSCs, CRISPR/Cas9 genome editing, cardiac microfluidic organ-chips, and cardiac organoids in our studies.
-In particular, we have used hiPSC-derived cardiomyocytes (heart muscle cells) to model cardiac viral infections during COVID-19, examine the developmental mechanisms underlying congenital heart disease, and understand ways to alleviate the cardiac toxicity caused by cancer drugs.
-From ongoing studies, we also have a unique background and interest in space biology, and notably ways that stem cell biology can intersect with this emerging field.
+Work in the laboratory of Arun Sharma, PhD, focuses on applying human induced pluripotent stem cells (hiPSCs) to model cardiovascular diseases in vitro.
+The lab utilizes cutting-edge technologies, including hiPSCs, CRISPR/Cas9 genome editing, cardiac microfluidic organ-chips and cardiac organoids in our studies.
+Specifically, we have used hiPSC-derived cardiomyocytes (heart muscle cells) to model cardiac viral infections during COVID-19, examine developmental mechanisms underlying congenital heart disease and understand ways to alleviate cardiac toxicity caused by cancer drugs.
+In our ongoing studies, we have a unique background and interest in space biology, notably exploring ways in which stem cell biology can intersect with this emerging field.

 Personal Statement

-I have a long-standing interest at the intersection of stem cell biology and cardiovascular biology, focusing on ways to effectively model diseases in a dish.
-In particular, I am excited by the prospect of making in vitro biology as close as possible to the in vivo.
-Recent developments in technologies that can intersect with stem cell biology, such as CRISPR/Cas9 and organ-chips, can help take in vitro disease modeling to the next level.
-Outside of the lab, I am also an advocate for effectively communicating science to general and scientific audiences through public speaking, while mentoring junior scientists at Cedars-Sinai and beyond.”
+I have a long-standing interest in the intersection of stem cell biology and cardiovascular biology, focusing on effectively modeling diseases in a dish.
+I am particularly excited about making in vitro biology as close as possible to in vivo.
+Recent technological developments, like CRISPR/Cas9 and organ-chips, can elevate in vitro disease modeling.
+Beyond the lab, I advocate for effectively communicating science to general and scientific audiences through public speaking, while mentoring junior scientists at Cedars-Sinai and beyond."

 Arun Sharma, PhD

-- Using stem cell-derived cardiovascular cells for modeling chemotherapy-induced cardiovascular toxicity
+• Using stem cell-derived cardiovascular cells to model chemotherapy-induced cardiovascular toxicity.

 Collaborations